-PED 160 Dance Participation (1).
-Limited to members of the MWSC Dance Company.
-This class may be taken up to four times for credit, but will not satisfy general education requirements in physical education.
+PED 160 Dance Participation (1) (on demand) Limited to members of the MWSC Dance Company, Griffettes or Cheerleaders.
+This class may be taken up to four times for credit; but will not satisfy general education requirements in physical education.
 Prerequisite: Consent of dance company sponsor.